-Building LLVM for llvmlite is challenging, so we strongly recommend installing a binary package where we have built and tested everything for you.
-Official conda packages are available in the Anaconda distribution:
+As mentioned above, building LLVM for llvmlite is challenging.
+Installing a binary package that has been built and tested is strongly recommend.

-'''
+Official Conda packages are available in the Anaconda distribution:

 conda install llvmlite

+Development releases are built from the Git main branch and uploaded to the Numba development channel on Anaconda Cloud:

 '''

-Development releases are built from the Git master branch and uploaded to the Numba channel on Anaconda Cloud:

-'''

-conda install --channel numba llvmlite
+conda install -c numba/label/dev llvmlite

 '''